Introduction to Person-Centred Theory and Practice

-It is also a course requirement for 20 hours of personal therapy which is likely to cost at least £800 based on 20 hours at a typical hourly rate £35.
+There is also a course requirement for 20 hours of personal therapy through private practice, which is likely to cost at least £700-1000, in total, based on 20 hours at a typical hourly rate of £35-50.
 These are mandatory requirements, however, in some cases, the supervision hours will be provided as part of the clinical placement.
-Costs are approximated based on the current academic year.
+Costs are approximated, based on the current academic year.

 We strongly recommend that students clearly ascertain what the cost of supervision and/or personal therapy will be from their respective supervisors and personal therapists before entering into a contract with them.

 You should also consider further costs which may include travel, books, stationery, printing, binding and general subsistence on trips and visits.